Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    apply

-     The process by which we take an S-expression and prepare that expression evaluation at the top-level of the expression given.
+     The process by which we take an M-expression and prepare that expression evaluation at the top-level of the expression given.

      In Mathics this involves looking at the ``Head`` symbol taking action based on information that symbols binding.